EdisonLeeeee/GraphGallery/README.md

 # TODO Lists
 - [ ] Add Docstrings and Documentation
+- [ ] Add PyTorch models support
 - [ ] Support for `graph Classification` and `link prediction` tasks
 - [ ] Support for Heterogeneous graphs
-- [ ] Add PyTorch models support

 # Acknowledgement
-This project is motivated by [Pytorch Geometric](https://github.com/rusty1s/pytorch_geometric), [Tensorflow Geometric](https://github.com/CrawlScript/tf_geometric) and [Stellargraph](https://github.com/stellargraph/stellargraph), and the original implementations from the authors, thanks for their excellent works!
+This project is motivated by [Pytorch Geometric](https://github.com/rusty1s/pytorch_geometric), [Tensorflow Geometric](https://github.com/CrawlScript/tf_geometric) and [Stellargraph](https://github.com/stellargraph/stellargraph), and the original implementations of the authors, thanks for their excellent works!